dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2553: Compulsory models stifle student creativity.
+### T2553: Compulsory attendance can stifle creativity and independent thinking.

 |Support|
 |---|